This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Almeria, Spain

 Looking for hot countries in January?
-Look no further, Spain is the warmest European country in winter and the southern city of Almeria is located in the driest area in Europe, with clear skies and very little rain throughout the year.
-This makes it a fantastic place for a Spanish winter sun road trip!
+Southern Spain is the warmest place in Europe in winter, and Almeria is one of its sunniest cities, set in the driest region on the continent with clear skies and barely any rain all year.
+It’s the ideal starting point for a Spanish winter sun road trip.

 Athens, Greece

-If you’re looking for warm places in Europe in January but still want to get your culture on, Athens is a fantastic destination and one of Europe’s warmest winter city breaks.
+If you’re looking for warm places in Europe in January but still want a dose of culture, Athens is one of the best winter city breaks in Europe, and also one of the warmest.

-Some of the best things to do in Athens in winter include visiting the Parthenon and other sites of the Acropolis, visiting the excellent Acropolis Museum and National Archaeological Museums, checking out the local street art, enjoying delicious Greek coffee at hip Athens cafes, indulging in all the delicious Greek food at cozy tavernas, and visiting the Athens Christmas Market.
+Some of the best things to do in Athens in winter in winter include exploring the Parthenon and the rest of the Acropolis complex, touring the world-class Acropolis Museum and National Archaeological Museum, discovering local street art, and sipping strong Greek coffee in the hip cafés around Monastiraki Square.
+And of course, winter is the perfect time to tuck into warming Greek comfort food at cozy tavernas, and check out the Athens Christmas Market if you’re visiting in early January.

 Barcelona, Spain

-Barcelona is an absolutely unique city.
-With its modernist architecture, narrow medieval streets, open and relaxed culture, luxury hotels and varied and tasty food, the Catalan city on the Mediterranean simply enchants every visitor.
-Many travellers choose to visit because of the great weather and many hours of sunshine the city offers.
+Barcelona is a completely unique city.
+With its modernist architecture, narrow medieval streets, open and relaxed culture, stylish hotels, and an exciting food scene, this Catalan gem on the Mediterranean has something for everyone.
+Many travellers are drawn by the mild weather and long hours of winter sunshine.

 Bari, Italy

-Bari is the capital of beautiful Puglia, one of the most southern regions of Italy, down in the heel of Italy’s ‘boot’.
-Whilst most visitors view it as a transit hub for getting to destinations elsewhere in Puglia, this compact city is a worthy destination in its own right.
+Bari is the capital of beautiful Puglia, one of the southernmost regions of Italy, right down in the heel of the country’s iconic boot.
+While many travellers see it as just a transit point to explore elsewhere in Puglia, this compact and characterful city is well worth a visit in its own right.

-While it’s not warm enough to swim, Bari’s weather stays pretty mild in winter and the mercury rarely drops below freezing.
-As the regional capital of Puglia, Bari is well-connected by train to other parts of Italy, and its international airport also receives flights from various European cities.
+While January isn’t warm enough for swimming, Bari’s winter weather is mild, and temperatures rarely fall below freezing.
+As the capital of the region, Bari is well-connected by train to other parts of Italy, and its international airport receives direct flights from across Europe.

 Cagliari, Sardinia

-One of the hidden gems of Europe and lesser visited compared to many other destinations in Italy, Cagliari is one of the best places for winter sun in Europe.
-When countries like Sweden or Norway are suffering from frigid temperatures, Cagliari typically (save from cold fronts that occasionally hit the city) enjoys mild winters with a balmy sun during the day, and colder nights that are still pleasant.
+One of the hidden gems of Europe and less visited compared to many other destinations in Italy, Cagliari is one of the best places for winter sun in Europe.
+When countries like Sweden or Norway are suffering from frigid temperatures, Cagliari typically enjoys mild winters with a balmy sun during the day, and colder nights that are still pleasant.

 Cagliari can be easily reached by plane from mainland Italy as well as many other cities in Europe, via either main or budget flights.
-The city is easy to explore on foot and using public transportation, but should you wish to visit the surroundings on day trips, you are probably better off renting a car (or joining guided tours).
+The city is easy to explore on foot and using public transportation, but should you wish to visit the surroundings on day trips, you are probably better off renting a car or joining a guided tour.

 There are many things to do in Cagliari.
-Make sure to hit the historical quarter of Castello, where you will find the well curated Museum of Archeology, the two watchtowers, and the beautiful Cathedral.
-From Via Santa Croce you will enjoy one of the best views of the city, over the roofs of Stampace, another historic quarter.
+Make sure to hit the historical quarter of Castello, where you will find the well-curated Museum of Archaeology, the two watchtowers, and the beautiful Cathedral.
+From Via Santa Croce, you will enjoy one of the best views of the city, over the roofs of Stampace, another historic quarter.

-If you fancy a bit of air, go for a walk along Poetto, the main urban beach which you can easily reach by bus from the centre of town.
-From there you can also access Molentargius Nature Reserve, a great place for birdwatching and where pink flamingos nest and live.
+If you fancy a bit of air, go for a walk along Poetto, the main urban beach, which you can easily reach by bus from the centre of town.
+From there, you can also access Molentargius Nature Reserve, a great place for birdwatching, where pink flamingos nest and live.

 Cadiz, Spain

-Cádiz is one of the best places for winter sun in Europe.
-Cádiz has 313 days of sunshine a year with the winter months (December through February) having almost 200 hours of sun each month.
-However, many people love it because it is mild, not hot nor cold.
+Cádiz is one of the best places for winter sun in Europe, with a whopping 313 days of sunshine a year, and the winter months of December through February have almost 200 hours of sun each month.
+However, many people love it because it is mild, neither hot nor cold.

-The port city of Cádiz is located within the province of Cádiz in the southwest coast of Spain.
-If it was not for a very narrow strip of land, it would be an island.
-Cádiz makes a great stop on an Andalucia road trip, when you can also visit the winter sun cities of Seville, Cordoba and Malaga.
+The port city of Cádiz is located within the province of Cádiz on the southwest coast of Spain.
+If it were not for a very narrow strip of land, it would be an island.
+Cádiz makes a great stop on an Andalucia road trip, when you can also visit the winter sun cities of Seville, Cordoba, and Malaga.

-Being almost completely surrounded by water, there are countless spots for sailing, surfing, kite surfing, fishing, diving, and numerous beach activities.
-The city has one main promenade that stretches from one end to the other end.
-It is flanked with countless tapas bars, restaurants, and cafés with dishes to appease every palate.
+Almost completely surrounded by water, Cádiz enjoys countless spots for sailing, surfing, kite surfing, fishing, diving, and numerous beach activities.
+The city has one main promenade that stretches from one end to the other.
+It is flanked by countless tapas bars, restaurants, and cafés with dishes to appease every palate.

-Being one of the oldest continuously inhabited cities in western Europe, Cádiz has over 100 watchtowers.
+As one of the oldest continuously inhabited cities in western Europe, Cádiz has over 100 watchtowers.
 Archaeologists have found remains in the area dating back approximately 3,124 years, meaning Cádiz was first inhabited around 1104BCE.
-The old city is one of our favorite places in Spain and is a delightful maze of narrow winding streets full of history, shops, museums, and squares, perfect for wandering.
+The old city is one of our favorite places in Spain and is a delightful maze of narrow, winding streets full of history, shops, museums, and squares, perfect for wandering.

 Cefalu, Sicily